2.11 Additional components

 NOTE: In order to optimize the use of DNS Round Robin and avoid connection problems caused by DNS caching, you should configure low TTL (time to live) values for the A records.

-If a service provider still wants to optimize the configuration of its DNS service, he can use some advanced mechanism like Amazon Web Services Route53 DNS health checks, explained in Chapter 9.7
+If a service provider wants to further optimize the use of its DNS service, he can use some advanced mechanism like Amazon Web Services Route53 DNS health checks.
+You can read more about this technology in this blog post Load balancing services with AWS Route53 DNS health checks.

 During regular operations, the Veeam cloud service keeps a list of all existing activities happening on all cloud gateways, and it instructs new incoming tenants to use the less-used cloud gateway.
 As a result, Veeam Cloud Connect load balances directly without any need for external load-balancing solutions.
 Load balancing is based on the number of active connections per gateway.